 Please note: Some of the Web sites listed below are not federal government Web sites, and may not necessarily operate under the same laws, regulations and policies as federal Web sites.

 Highly Complex Industry- In order to keep pace with advancements in the maritime and offshore oil & gas industries, the Coast Guard needs to produce technical experts through the MSE Program.
-Novel technologies as associated with Liquefied Natural Gas propulsion vessels and Large Offshore Supply Vessels over 6000GT are top priorities for the maritime industry and need applicable and up-to-date regulations, standards, and policies to mitigate hazards associated with operations.
+Novel technologies associated with Liquefied Natural Gas propulsion and Offshore Support Vessels are top priorities for the maritime industry and need applicable and up-to-date regulations, standards, and policies to mitigate hazards associated with operations.
 The skills acquired through our MSE programs enhance the Coast Guard’s ability to keep up with the complexity and advancement of technology.

 Return to Human Element and Ship Design Division (CG-ENG-1) Homepage.